 For Hepatitis A Vaccine: Homelessness has been added as an indication.
 A section for international travel has also been added with recommendation for vaccination of travelers 6-11 months and unvaccinated travelers aged ≥12 months.
 The HepA note was revised to include information regarding the use of combined HepA-HepB vaccine in persons aged ≥18 years.

 For Outbreaks: Related to mumps and meningococcal outbreaks, the “Additional Information” section at the beginning of the vaccine notes directs providers to their state or local health department for information regarding vaccinations during an outbreak.
-Therefore language regarding the use of measles, mumps, and rubella (MMR) vaccine in the setting of an outbreak or the use of Meningococcal (Groups A, C, W-135, and Y) conjugate (MenACWY) and Meningococcal Group B (MenB) vaccines in the setting of meningococcal disease outbreaks has been removed from the MMR and meningococcal vaccine notes.”
+Therefore language regarding the use of measles, mumps, and rubella (MMR) vaccine in the setting of an outbreak or the use of Meningococcal (Groups A, C, W-135, and Y) conjugate (MenACWY) and Meningococcal Group B (MenB) vaccines in the setting of meningococcal disease outbreaks has been removed from the MMR and meningococcal vaccine notes.

 The Parent-Friendly Schedule tab has parent-friendly schedules in English and Spanish, and additional resources for parents and adults.

-Resources for healthcare providers has helpful links to resources such as how to report disease outbreaks and adverse events
+Resources for healthcare providers have helpful links, such as how to report disease outbreaks and adverse events.

-The schedule “Notes” include links to ACIP recommendations and the General Best Practice Guidelines for Immunization.
+The schedule “Notes” includes links to ACIP recommendations and the General Best Practice Guidelines for Immunization.

 February 2019 ACIP Meeting update